Siberian Ingrian Finnish: Diphthongs

 Within a diphthong, a combination of front and back vowels is unacceptable (a, o, u vs. ä, ö, ü), except for the vowels: i and e, which can combine with both front vowels and back vowels.
 The symbol "*" in the table above means that these diphthongs are theoretically possible in Siberian Ingrian Finnish, but the words containing these sounds have not yet been found in the audio data.
 The gray color in the cells of the table means that such a combination of vowels in diphthongs is completely impossible.

 Consonants

 The consonant inventory of Siberian Ingrian Finnish is distinguished by a large number of various phonemes that appeared in the language as a result of the reduction of vowels and as a result of borrowings from other languages.
+The symbol * in the two tables below indicates that these consonants are possible, but the words containing these sounds have not yet been found in the audio data.

-The Siberian Ingrian Finnish language has the following consonant sounds:
+Siberian Ingrian Finnish has the following consonants: